w0ahnder/dbms_project/INSTRUCTIONS.md

 When adding unit tests for each file we ran into an issue where tests do not run in sequence when using @BeforeAll declaration as in P1UnitTests.java but they were successful when running them individually or using @BeforeEach because of shared resources, DBCatalog.
+When running the command:
+####    java -jar db_practicum_seo-1.jar inputdir output dir
+we got
+#### Error: Unable to access jarfile db_practicum_seo-1.jar,
+but the followung command works:
+#### java -jar db_practicum_seo-1.jar inputdir outputdir